-Experience a cracker of a festival as communities come together for the Hindu festival dedicated to the victory of light over dark!
-Seasoned Enchanter Jen Marsden takes you on a journey on how best to celebrate Diwali during your India tour.
+Experience the festival of lights and sound as communities come together for the Hindu festival dedicated to the victory of light over dark!
+Worth including in your India travel plan, Jen Marsden takes you on a journey on how best to celebrate Diwali during your India tour.

 What I absolutely adore about India is her constant ability to astonish me.
 No day is ever the same and it’s unlikely I will ever be dragged down by routine and monotony.
 (As I write this a tiny chirping bird just flew into my office to say hello, before flying out again!)
 This is especially the case during festival season.
 Each religious and cultural festival in India is diverse and can completely vary from region to region.